John Reinhard Weguelin: Selected works

+Rustic Phidylé was also exhibited at the Royal Watercolour Society at its 1894 exhibition.
+The painting, depicting a young woman before a rustic altar, was pictured and described in The Studio as "draped and decorous, yet impulsive and fresh [...] seen in the gesture of the ancients as they addressed themselves to the celestial gods."

+Pelagia, another watercolour displayed at the same exhibition, is described as a "nude figure...large and firm of contour, gleaming against southern waters".

 Rodantha (watercolour, 13 3/4 x 20 3/4") depicts a young woman with red hair, draped in blue and reclining against a pile of cushions.

 Cupid Bound by the Nymphs (1896, oil on canvas) depicts three nymphs frolicking in a wood with the infant Cupid, whom they have bound with garlands.
 This painting was exhibited at the Royal Academy, and the Walker Gallery in Liverpool.

 The Piper and the Nymphs (1897) features a piper playing at the foot of a gnarled tree by the banks of a stream, as nymphs listen from their seats on roots on the other side.
 A young nymph stands on a rock overlooking the stream, rapt in the music.
 She is nude, and flowers fill her hair.
 This painting was exhibited at the Royal Academy.

 In 1898, Weguelin illustrated a volume of works by Lew Wallace, including The Wooing of Malkatoon and Commodus.

 Pan the Beguiler (1898, watercolour, 23 x 17") depicts two mermaids sprawled upon the rocks, and listening intently to Pan, who is playing his flute as the waves break against the shore.
 The god's back is turned to the viewer.

 The Mermaid of Zennor (1900, watercolour), also known as The Mermaid Discovered, features a man wearing renaissance garb, standing on a flight of stone stairs leading down to the water, and staring in astonishment at the young woman draped across the stones at the base.
 Her hair is red, and she is unclad from the waist up; from the waist down she has pink fins.
 The picture alludes to the legend of the Mermaid of Zennor who lives at Pendour Cove, near the Cornish village of Zennor.

 The Rainbow Lies in the Curve of the Sand (1901) features a mermaid sitting in the midst of a winding stream emptying into the sea across a sandy beach.
 She has long, red hair, her fish tail is green with red fins, and she rests in blue and purple water between golden bars of sand.
 Green waves, capped by white foam, break realistically in the background.

 Cherry Blossom (1905, watercolour, 21 x 14 1/4") features a young woman, nude, with a garland of purple flowers, surrounded by the blossoms of a small cherry growing from a low spot.
 The landscape is covered with spring grass, in which hyacinths are growing.